-This Reiki ideal came to mind during my morning yoga practice, as one of many.
-After skipping yesterday I got back to my mat this morning, despite a fitful night of sleep killing zombies (no joke).
+Although I haven’t had my own Reiki session in awhile, this Reiki ideal came into my mind during my morning yoga practice.
+After skipping my practice yesterday I got back onto my mat this morning, despite a fitful night of sleep killing zombies (no joke).
 While I was practicing, my mind was racing.

-And then suddenly, “Just for today, do not worry.”
+And then suddenly the insight: “Just for today, do not worry.”
 Right.
-I was worrying about TOMORROW, today.
-I decided to try to become more present in my practice, and surprised myself with going off my intended “script” to postures I hadn’t considered in the order I was doing them.
+Here I was, worrying about TOMORROW, today.
+I decided to become more present in my practice, and surprised myself by going moving into postures I hadn’t previously considered in the order I was now doing them.
 I was even able to hold some balances more strongly than before.
-And any time my worries came up again, so did the mantra: “just for today, do not worry”.
+Any time my worries came up again, so did the mantra: “Just for today, do not worry”.

-I like it, I think mostly because of the “just for today” part.
+I like this mantra mostly because of the “just for today” part.
 “Just for today” means I don’t have to do it forever.
-I just have to do it for today–and in fact, just in that very moment when the mantra comes up in my head again.
-Just for today, I have to be 100% gluten/dairy/egg free.
-Just for today I have to take steps to reduce my stress.
+I just have to do it for today–and in fact, just in that very moment when the mantra surfaces in my mind again.
+Just for today, I have to be 100% gluten / dairy / egg free.
+Just for today I have to prioritize self-care and reduce my stress.
 Just for today, I have to ice the heck out of my spine.
 Just for one day, today.